About UCHF

 • The Board: Oversees operations, programs, and resources, including representatives from founding members, Ukrainian authorities, and civil society.

-The Chair of the Board shall act as the legal representative of the Association, and the Managing Director shall head the Secretariat.
+Pierre Heilbronn, The Chair of the Board, is the legal representative of the Association, and Oleksandra Kovalchuk, the Managing Director, heads the Secretariat and manages the Fund.

 Members:

-Members include countries, organizations, foundations, and private contributors who support UCHF’s mission, contribute financially, and adhere to its statutes.
+Members include the 2 founding members as well as countries, organizations, foundations, and private contributors who support UCHF’s mission, contribute financially on a regular basis, and adhere to its statutes.

 Transparency & Accountability: